mshirhaan/dsa-studio/IMPLEMENTATION_SUMMARY.md

 3. Draw tree structure
 4. Use snap-to-grid for perfect alignment
 5. Add colored nodes for traversal order
+6. Resize nodes for emphasis
+7. Use laser pointer during live demo

 ### Use Case 3: Comparison Teaching
 1. Slide 1: Bubble Sort code + visualization
 2. Slide 2: Quick Sort code + visualization
 3. Slide 3: Performance comparison
+4. Resize charts and text for clarity
-4. Switch between slides during lecture
+5. Switch between slides during lecture
+6. Use laser to highlight key differences

 ### Use Case 4: Student Practice
-1. Create problem statement
+1. Create problem statement with inline text
 2. Save as template session
 3. Export JSON
 4. Share with students
-5. They import and solve
+5. They import, solve, and resize as needed

 ---